kibitzr/kibitzr.github.io/index.md

 # Get notified when important things happen

 Ever waited for long-running TeamCity build to finish?
-Or repeatedly checked for new library release with wanted bug fix?
+Or repeatedly checked for new library bug-fix release?
 Why not receive notification instead?
 Configure kibitzr for polling web page and notify you in messenger or e-mail.